scanapi/website/_tutorials/page1.md

 scanapi, version 2.3.0
 ```

-The output should return a version equals or higher 2.3.0.
+The output should return a version equal to 2.3.0 or higher.

 [pip-installation]: https://pip.pypa.io/en/stable/installing/
 [python]: https://www.python.org/